Kotlin/kotlinx-benchmark/docs/separate-source-sets.md

 ## Why Have Separate Source Sets for Benchmarks? <a name="why-have-separate-source-sets-for-benchmarks"></a>

-Having separate source sets for benchmarks offers several advantages:
+Creating separate source sets for benchmarks is especially beneficial when you are integrating benchmarks into an existing project.
+Here are several advantages of doing so:

 1. **Organization**: It helps maintain a clean and organized project structure.
 Segregating benchmarks from the main code makes it easier to navigate and locate specific code segments.